 Making a greenery table decoration will be easy enough for most adults.
-The instructions I give in the video above are fairly simple and you could easily make it, start to finish in about 45 minutes.
+The instructions I give in the video below are fairly simple and you could easily make it, start to finish in about 45 minutes.
 If you’re speedy and have everything organized then you could even halve that time.

 Once made, the piece will dry out and will shed pine needles.
 Keep it on a surface that you can tidy easily and it will look festive and tidy for a good couple of weeks.
 Afterwards you can compost all the greenery and save the other decorations for next year.